Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Introduction

 with quadrature points $\mathcal{S}_i=\{(x_i^n,t_i^n)\}_{n=1}^{N_i}, N_i\in\mathbb{N}, \mathcal{S}_s=\{(x_s^n,t_s^n)\}_{n=1}^{N_s}, N_s\in\mathbb{N}, \mathcal{S}_t=\{(x_t^n)\}_{n=1}^{N_t},N_t\in\mathbb{N}$ and the corresponding quadrature weights $w_i^n, w_s^n, w_t^n\in\mathbb{R}_+$.

-Depending on the PDE in question, the evaluation of the loss terms involves computing the gradients and higher derivatives of $u_{\theta}$, which is usually done using automatic differentiation.
+Depending on the PDE in question the evaluation of the loss terms involves computing the gradients and higher derivatives of $u_{\theta}$, which is usually done using automatic differentiation.
 Furthermore, due to the computation of second order derivatives it is crucial to choose the activation function in a PINN framework carefully.
 Smooth activation functions, such as the sigmoid and hyperbolic tangent, can be used to guarantee the regularity of PINNs, allowing estimates of PINN generalization error to be accurate \cite{Mishra1}.

-Besides these so-called vanilla PINNs, numerous variants have been developed over the years, each attempting to address specific problems within the original PINN framework or optimizing it for specific problems, such as VPINNs \cite{Kharazmi}, CAN-PINNs \cite{Chiu}, XPINNs \cite{Jagtap2}, cPINNs \cite{Jagtap1} and more.
-Outside of PINNs, another popular approach to solving PDEs with machine learning are so-called neural operator networks which aim to learn the underlying solution operator that maps initial and boundary conditions to the solution for a whole class of PDEs.
+Besides these so called vanilla PINNs, numerous variants have been developed over the years, each attempting to address specific problems within the original PINN framework or optimizing it for specific problems, such as VPINNs \cite{Kharazmi}, CAN-PINNs \cite{Chiu}, XPINNs \cite{Jagtap2}, cPINNs \cite{Jagtap1} and more.
+Outside of PINNs, another popular approach to solving PDEs with machine learning are Kernel-based methods \cite{chen2021solving,bacho26} and so-called neural operator networks which aim to learn the underlying solution operator that maps initial and boundary conditions to the solution for a whole class of PDEs.
 This is contrasted with PINNs where the goal is to find the solution to a single PDE.
-The most common operator networks are the Fourier Neural Operator \cite{li2} and DeepONets \cite{Lu2}, and their variants \cite{Li2022FourierNO,Li2021PhysicsInformedNO,Li2020NeuralOG,Tripura2022WaveletNO, Viswanath, Raonic2023ConvolutionalNO}.
+Operator networks include the Fourier Neural Operator \cite{li2}, DeepONets \cite{Lu2} and other architectures \cite{Li2022FourierNO,Li2021PhysicsInformedNO,Li2020NeuralOG,Tripura2022WaveletNO, Viswanath, Raonic2023ConvolutionalNO, bach25}.